Peridot is the August birthstone and an excellent source of good vibrations, especially for people born during this month.

 Because green is so present in nature, many animal and plant motifs feature Peridots.
 Go whimsical with a Peridot frog or butterfly.
 Try something a bit more enchanting with Peridot leaf and flower jewelry.

 Now you are ready to buy Peridot!
 If you don’t have a Peridot shop nearby, try online shopping.
 For most people, it is the easiest and most convenient way to buy Peridot jewelry.

-How Much is August Birthstone Worth?
+How Much Does An August Birthstone Cost?

 The price per carat varies a lot when it comes to Peridot.

 You can purchase an exquisite ring stone that’s about 3 to 4 carats for less than $500.
-Museum quality stones can also go for $400 per carat.
+Museum-quality stones can also go for $400 per carat.

 Peridot is a beautiful stone that can be quite affordable.
 It’s also a very accessible stone that you can buy in most jewelry stores.